-Day Academy students must enroll in Basic Police Officer I, II, III, and IV and the Basic Firearms course in the same semester to attend the Academy and these courses are available only to those attending the Academy.
-The student must successfully complete the entire series to receive credit in any of the courses.
+Day Academy students must enroll in Basic Peace Officer I, II, III, and IV and the Basic Firearms course in the same semester to attend the Academy and these courses are available only to those attending the Academy.
+The student must successfully complete the entire series to receive credit in any of the courses and their licensing endorsement.
 Night Academy students must meet the same requirements as the Day Academy students, but have the Fall and Spring semester to complete the series.